The Honorable Barbara M. Clark

 She is currently the chair of the Education Committee of the Black, Puerto Rican, and Hispanic Caucus, a member of the Majority Steering Committee, and the assistant majority whip.
 She has also sponsored significant pieces of legislation in the areas of education, health and consumer fraud.
 On the national level Assemblywoman Clark served as vice-chair of the National Conference of State Legislators' (NCSL) Education, Labor, and Job Training Committee, and is a member of the Human Services Committee.
 She is a member of the Education Partners, a public policy group of the National Conference of State Legislators, aimed at assisting state legislators and other policymakers throughout the country in making decisions about education policy, particularly in the area of finance.
 The group has produced several publications: Educational Adequacy: Building an Adequate School Finance System, Principles of a Sound State School Finance System, Taxation and Revenues for Education, The Relationship Between Education Expenditure and Student Achievement: When Does Money Matter? and The Search for Equity in School Funding; all of which are available through the NCSL.

-She has been a Commissioner of the Education Commission of the States (ECS) since 1989.
+She has been a commissioner of the Education Commission of the States (ECS) since 1989.
 She served a four-year term on the ECS Steering Committee.
-ECS is a national education policy organization representing all fifty states and U.S. territories.
+ECS is a national education policy organization representing all 50 states and U.S. territories.

 She is also the sponsor of ongoing legislation for an independent Office of the Child Advocate for New York, whose idea originated from a policy symposium held by the Children's Studies Center in 2004.